 Some people claim that eating onions is like taking a massive Vitamin C tablet.
 They say this because the vegetable is full of goodness that our bodies need to combat stress and improve immunity.

-Eating onions with a range of pulses and other vegetables is an easy way to introduce anti-inflammatory and anti-bacterial nutrients into your life.
+There are excellent health benefits to gain from eating onions with a range of pulses and other vegetables.
+It is an easy way to introduce anti-inflammatory and anti-bacterial nutrients into your life.

 To support the use of healthy onions in cooking, here is a simple recipe to enjoy this natural source of fibre and Vitamin C. The cooking method outlined here equally applies to cooking raw leeks.

 Bag of large, round and raw onions (any type)

 One litre of water

 Large saucepan with lid